 Splatter acrylic paint on a card.
 Make sure the design is centered.
 Cover any areas you don’t want paint with paper towel.
 After the splattered paint is dry use more acrylic paint to add flowers and leaves.

 It’s important to keep the back of the cards clean during the splattering paint process.
 I placed each on a paper towel and and held the edge of the paper towel to move the card from the painting area to a safe place to dry.

 Working on the watercolor paper if you get a blob or splatter of paint you don’t like.
 Let it dry completely then use an exacto knife or something with a sharp point to scratch it off.

 These 4 x 6 Postcards would even look nice in a frame.

 I used scraps (2″ strips) of watercolor paper for the gift tags.
-I painted them first, then scored them and tore them so they would have a torn edge look.
+I splattered them with acrylic paint then added flowers using acrylic paint.
+Next I scored them and tore them so they would have a torn edge look.
 The strip with the purple flowers I sprinkled clear glitter on the paint while it was still wet.
 It gives it a fun sparkle without detracting from the flower colors.

 Happy Splattering!
 The possibilities are endless!

 In August 2020 I started reading online to my grandchildren, who live hundreds of miles away.
 A few years and over a thousand books later we are still reading together on FaceTime.
 I created readaloudgrandma.com to help other grandparents that want to have a rewarding experience reading aloud to children they love!